Last Updated September 22, 2020

 While in Singapore last year, I took a tour of Malca-Amit’s precious metals vault at the Singapore Freeport.
 No taxi driver had heard of the place.
 It seems more people outside of Singapore know about the Freeport than do locals.

 However, it wasn’t until I actually arrived at the facility that I felt like James Bond.
 This vault has every type of security you could imagine.
 Christie’s uses the place to store high-dollar artwork, while another tenant stores cars worth millions there.

 You can easily get space in the vault there, or rent a box that you have a key to.
-You can also get free storage in another facility.
+You can also get storage for the lowest rates around in another facility.

-I’ve walked around Singapore carrying a $2,000 MacBook at all hours of the day and night and no one ever bat an eye at it, let alone tried to grab it.
-Crime in Singapore is extremely low to begin with, making your gold stored under lock and key pretty well off.
+I’ve walked around Singapore carrying a $2,000 MacBook at all hours of the day and night and no one ever batted an eye at it, let alone tried to grab it.
+Crime in Singapore is extremely low, making your gold stored under lock and key pretty well off.

 And private vaults often carry insurance; just make sure to ask.